vaskarageorg/hda_msc_tutorials/FinalProjectRequirements.md

 If you are concerned about any aspect of the project, ask us.
 Communication is hard; ask us to clarify if something is confusing or something is troubling you.

+The presentation will be 15 minutes long.
+Plan to present for 10 minutes and prepare to be asked a few questions afterwards.